rvbCMTS/EMP-News/Part2/ReadMe.md

 Contents of this folder (in addition to this ReadMe file and the license file):

+**dbPythonNotebook.ipynb** - annotated Jupyter script (ipynb-file) for producing a plot like that published in the article

+**dbPythonNotebook.html** - exported html file of the Jupyter script

 **dbMatlabLive.m** - annotated live MATLAB script (mlx-file) for producing a plot like that published in the article

 **dbMatlabLive.html** - exported html file of the MATLAB live script